MadAppGang/passflow-react-sdk/README.md

 to install just type:

 ```
-yarn install
+pnpm install
-yarn build
+pnpm build
 ```

-we are using yarn 4 with pnp enabled.
+we are using pnpm.
 Please ansure you have it in the system.

 ## UI Testing